shown in other instead.

 The engine uses all available threads to update visible nodes simultaneously, and multi-threaded physics (in the asynchronous physics update mode) and pathfinding which is updated in parallel with the rendering stage.

-The following scheme illustrates threads in the process of calculation and rendering of a frame with with Async Rendering physics mode enabled:
+The following scheme illustrates threads in the process of calculation and rendering of a frame with Async Rendering physics mode enabled: